thedodd/ybc/README.md

 @import "path/to/bulma";
 ```

-This pattern will work perfectly with the [Trunk project](https://github.com/thedodd/trunk).
-Simply point to your `index.scss` from your `index.html` file, and Trunk will handle the rest.
+If you are using [Trunk](https://github.com/thedodd/trunk) to build your application and bundle its assets, then simply point to your `index.scss` from your `index.html` file, and Trunk will handle compling your application, your sass, and will make everything available in your `dist` dir.

 ```html
 <!DOCTYPE html>